-Mount the radio in the dash using the two 1/2" shaft nuts.
+Mount the new radio in the dash using the two 5/8" shaft nuts.
 Take care not to cross-thread or over-tighten them.
-Finger tight plus $\frac{1}{2}$ turn is enough.
+Finger tight plus 1⁄2 turn is enough.
 The radio should also be supported with the 9" backstrap supplied.
-It should bolt to the $\frac{1}{4}$ 20 stud on the back of the radio and can be bent to fit the mounting bolt under the dash for the original radio.
+It should bolt to the 1⁄2 20 stud on the back of the radio and can be bent to fit the mounting bolt under the dash for the original radio.
+Plug the antenna into the jack in the back of the radio as shown on page 2.
+Connect the speakers, 12 volt power and any desired accessories per the wiring diagram on page 2 and the back of your radio.